Theatre of Australia: Theatre buildings

-Arts Centre Melbourne in the Melbourne Arts Precinct was designed by architect Sir Roy Grounds, the masterplan for the complex was approved in 1960, and construction of the Arts Centre began in 1973.
+The Arts Centre Melbourne in the Melbourne Arts Precinct was designed by architect Sir Roy Grounds.
+The masterplan for the complex was approved in 1960, and construction of the Arts Centre began in 1973.
 The complex opened in stages, with Hamer Hall opening in 1982, and the Theatres Building opening in 1984.
 The centre now hosts regular performances by Opera Australia, The Australian Ballet, the Melbourne Theatre Company and Melbourne Symphony Orchestra as well as a large number of Australian and international performances and production companies.